Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/backend.md

 ## Getting the code

-You should have NodeJS installed as described in the Dependencies section.
+You should have NodeJS installed as described in the Dependencies section of the [tutorial start](README.md).
 Obtain a copy of the `percept-backend` source code from GitHub and put it into any convenient directory.
 For example, `cd $HOME && git clone https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/percept-backend && cd percept-backend`.

 You should now be in the `percept-backend` directory.